 Beagles are very independent, which makes them somewhat difficult to train through traditional methods.

-However, they are very food motivated and should do excellently with positive reinforcement training as a result.
+However, they are very food motivated.
+They do excellently with positive reinforcement training as a result.

 Reese says